Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/screen-tips.md

 <bars:BarButton Title="Copy to Clipboard" IsInputGestureTextVisible="False" Command="ApplicationCommands.Copy" />
 ```

 By setting the `ToolTip` property to a string value, the basic screen tip like that from the previous example will display an additional description for the content.
-The following example would display a screen tip with the header `Copy to Clipboard (Ctrl+C)` and text content of `Copies the selection to the clipboard`.
+The following example would display a screen tip with the header `"Copy to Clipboard (Ctrl+C)"` and text content of `"Copies the selection to the clipboard"`.

 ```xaml
 xmlns:bars="http://schemas.actiprosoftware.com/winfx/xaml/bars"